U.S. Route 6 in Massachusetts: New England Route 3

+Former alignments in Somerset, Fall River, and Westport

 Prior to the building of I-195, the Fall River portion of US 6 followed a different alignment.
 After entering the city via the Brightman Street Bridge, the route followed Davol Street to Turner Street, where it split to Durfee Street, a short portion of South Main Street and Pleasant Street (eastbound) and North Main Street to Bedford Street to Eastern Avenue (westbound, in reverse order).
 Both routes then took Pleasant Street east of Eastern Avenue to McGowan Street, which crossed into Westport and joined the current alignment of US 6.
 The current alignment of these streets would be impossible now, as Turner Street's connection to Durfee Street is blocked, and both Pleasant Street and McGowan Street end just before the ramps between I-195 and Route 24.
 Their former pathway into Westport is also gone, replaced by the path of the Interstate.
 The only remnants of the old path is the odd turn Old Bedford Road takes before intersecting, having once been a separate street; the original alignment would have extended straight to US 6.

+The Brightman Street Bridge drawbridge carried US 6 and Route 138 between Somerset (at the eastern terminus of Route 103) and Fall River before 2011.
+In 2011, the Veterans Memorial Bridge opened, relocating US 6/Route 138 to a brief higher-speed freeway-like roadway over a taller drawbridge between Somerset and Fall River.
+The connection between US 6 west of the construction site and its now-closed alignment to the closed and unused Brightman Street Bridge was closed at this time, with the former alignment being renamed from Grand Army of the Republic Highway (GAR Highway), which is another name for US 6 nationwide, to Slade's Ferry Boulevard.
+Traveling eastbound through Somerset, the new alignment bends northeast at the old alignment to a signalized intersection at Brayton Avenue.
+After this, a partial interchange (westbound exit and eastbound entrance) provides partial access between US 6, Route 138, and Route 103 (Route 103 was extended a short distance along the former Route 138 alignment to end at the new partial interchange.
+US 6 eastbound has no direct access to Route 138 northbound and Route 103 westbound; traffic uses Brayton Avenue and the former US 6 alignment (Slade's Ferry Bridge) to access Route 103 (just south of the interchange) and Route 138.
+At the partial interchange in Somerset, since 2011, Route 138 joins US 6 so both can travel over the Taunton River into the city of Fall River and an interchange with Route 79.